cloudevents/spec/extensions/signature.md

 - Where the algorithm used to produce an attached signature needs to be shared.
 - Where the `data` is signed with a detached signature.
-- Where the context attributes are signed.
+- Where the CloudEvent context attributes are signed.

 ## Attributes